spryker/spryker-docs/docs/scos/dev/troubleshooting/troubleshooting-performance-issues/redis-session-lock.md

 A possible cause is the pessimistic Redis Session lock.

-Example of pessimistic Redis Session lock in New Relic report:
+An example of pessimistic Redis Session lock in New Relic report:

 TODO: add image from https://spryker.atlassian.net/wiki/spaces/CORE/pages/3696165904/Redis+lock